-Weekend Clinical: Determination of weekend clinical cancellations due to inclement weather will be made by the Clinical Coordinator, Program Director or other radiology faculty who is on-call for the specific month.
+Weekend Clinical: Determination of weekend clinical cancellations due to inclement weather will be made by the Clinical Coordinator, Program Director or other radiology faculty on-call for the specific month.
 Students should call/text the on-call faculty member on the day the inclement weather is falling to verify that clinical is to be cancelled.

-Students are required to call the clinical site to notify them that clinical education is cancelled due to inclement weather and that you will not be attending clinical.
+Students must call the clinical site to notify them that clinical education is cancelled due to inclement weather and that you will not be attending clinical.
 You must mark your attendance record SD for a snow day.
-It is the responsibility of students to mark their attendance record.
+Students are responsible for marking their attendance record.
 Days not marked will be considered absent.
 When class delays are in effect, students are required to start clinical at the delayed time.

-JOB INTERVIEWS Implemented: 7/19 Revised:
+JOB INTERVIEWS Implemented: 7/19